 This guide will help in navigating the process by which new employees are added to myhrtoolkit, and how new starters accounts are processed.

-When a new employee starts they can be brought into your myhrtoolkit installation by starting the ‘‘ wizard from the management toolbar.
+When a new employee starts, they can be brought into your myhrtoolkit HR system by starting thewizard from the Management toolbar.

 The wizard will walk you through the stages of setting up the new starter.

 With each page mandatory fields are marked with a ‘*’, all others are optional and can be updated later via other settings pages around the system.

 Some pages have a button to allow you to skip the current step.
 The information contained on the page can be updated elsewhere in the system at a later date.